 Posted on Sunday, September 15th, 2024 at 9:00 am

-Traumatic brain injuries (TBIs) can have long-lasting effects, sometimes surfacing years after the initial injury.
+Traumatic brain injuries (TBI) can have long-term effects, sometimes surfacing years after the initial injury.
 It’s not uncommon for people in Atlanta to develop traumatic brain injury symptoms years later.
 These symptoms may include memory loss, headaches, or mood changes.
-If you develop traumatic brain injury symptoms years after an accident, you might still qualify for compensation.
+If you develop traumatic brain injury symptoms years after an injury, you might still qualify for compensation.
 However, time is of the essence, as legal deadlines can limit your ability to file a claim.

 What Causes Traumatic Brain Injury Symptoms Years Later?